mtds/prometheus_notes/Prometheus_Notes.md

 # Prometheus Notes

-The following is a collection of notes plus links to external resources I have collected while working with Prometheus.
+The following is a summary of the notes and the links to external resources I have collected while working with Prometheus.

 ## Overview